Understand Domestic Partnerships and Marriage in NC

 North Carolina does not recognize common law marriages.
 However, common law marriages legally formed in other states are acknowledged.

-This legal consideration is essential for couples relocating to NC, ensuring that their marital status remains valid if they had common law marriage in another jurisdiction.
+This legal consideration is essential for couples relocating to NC, ensuring that their marital status remains valid if they had a common law marriage in another jurisdiction.

 Implications for Couples Moving to NC